pyrocms/pyrocms-docs/content/general/theming/theme-layouts.md

      your-theme/views/web/layouts/default.html

 When a user accesses your browser from a web browser, these layouts will be used.
-If the user is on a mobile device, however, you can supply different layouts in a folder called mobile, so your default mobile layout would be here:
+If the user is on a mobile device, however, you can supply different layouts in a folder called *mobile*, so your default mobile layout would be here:

      your-theme/views/mobile/layouts/default.html

 Same for all your other layout files, they will load the mobile version if you browse to the page with anything CodeIgniter thinks is a mobile phone.

-<div class="tip"><strong>Note:</strong> PyroCMS does not consider an iPad a mobile device, so it will not load your mobile layouts if the user is accessing your site via an iPad.</div>
+<strong>Note:</strong> PyroCMS does not consider an iPad a mobile device, so it will not load your mobile layouts if the user is accessing your site via an iPad.
+Note also that new PyroCMS default themes use
+[responsive design](http://en.wikipedia.org/wiki/Responsive_Web_Design) (try resizing this page in your browser.)